viswa-dom/IITDH_Design_Club_Website/README.md

 ## License

-© 2024 Abhikalpa, IIT Dharwad.
+© 2025 Abhikalpa, IIT Dharwad.
 All rights reserved.

 ---

-Made with care by the Abhikalpa design team.
+Made with care by Viswavijeth and Harsh Varshney.